google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 sendTimeToFirstPaint();
 </pre>

-Note that depending on when the above code runs, pixel may or may not have already been painted to the screen.
+Note that depending on when the above code runs, pixels may or may not have already been painted to the screen.
 To ensure we always run this code after the first paint occurs, we postponed the call to `sendTimeToFirstPaint()` until after the `load` event.
 In fact, we decided to postpone sending all analytics data until after the page was loaded to ensure those requests wouldn't compete with the loading of other resources.

 <pre class="prettyprint">
 // Creates the tracker object.